-Training must be repeated every two years.
+Training for all employees must be repeated every two years.

 Managers in the State of California can be held personally responsible for allowing harassment in the workplace to continue to occur after the harassment has been reported.
 Managers can also be held responsible for dangerous work environments.
 Any employer or manager who has actual knowledge of a concealed danger and fails to notify the affected employees and appropriate state agency can be fined or imprisoned or both.

 California employers cannot prevent ex-employees from working for competitors.
 Non-compete agreements in California are generally not valid.
 California courts view non-compete agreements as “against public policy” (against the public good).
 Most other states will enforce such covenants when they are reasonable.
 California employers may enforce reasonable confidentiality, intellectual property assignment, non-solicitation and non-disclosure agreements.

 The federal Worker Adjustment and Retraining Notification Act (WARN) requires companies employing a certain number of employees to provide written notice prior to any mass layoffs or plant closings to specified entities.
 Employers can be liable for back pay, penalties up to $500 a day for each day of violation for a maximum of 60 days, and liable for the cost of any medical expenses incurred by employees that would have been covered under an employee benefit plan for the period of the violation.
 California’s version of the WARN Act is broader in scope and effects more employers than the federal version.